Myralllka/SOFTSERVE_blog/fpga-cnn/README.md

 #### Quantisation
 Usually, CNN's weights are floating points, FP32 numbers.
 That is so to make accuracy as high as possible during training.
 However, is it necessary in the outgoing network?
 There are Binary neural networks, and their final weights are booleans, 0 or 1. <br>
 FP is vital for training, but not in the outgoing network.
-Training time is not so important, as final execution accuracy, but adding or multiplication of FP numbers is much slower, needs more power and hardware resources, than INT. <br>
+Training time is not so important, as final execution accuracy, but adding or the multiplication of FP numbers is much slower, needs more power and hardware resources than INT. <br>
 That is why quantisation is a solution - we can convert FP32 to INT16/INT8 numbers, calculate the accuracy, latency and throughput and compare them.
 The result can be better if used not just rounding, but deep analysis with it. <br>
 Every system has its approach to quantisation, Tensorflow has supervised and unsupervised approaches [[Ref](https://www.tensorflow.org/lite/performance/post_training_quantization)], Caffe has Ristretto  [[Ref](http://lepsucd.com/ristretto-cnn-approximation/)].
 Vitis AI has its optimiser in pair with a quantiser.
 In all cases, we get some increase in latency with a decrease in accuracy. <br>
-Important info - it is necessary to convert not only weights, but also layers, operations on that weights.
+Important info - it is necessary to convert not only weights but also layers, operations on that weights.

 #### Parallelism
-**Parallelism** or **parallel computing** is the approach to programming where one task is divided into a lot of small tasks and they are computed simultaneously.
+**Parallelism** or **parallel computing** is the approach to programming where one task is divided into a lot of small tasks, and they are computed simultaneously.
 FPGA is one of the best examples of the hardware realisation of parallelism.
 As far as it is possible to make our horizontally scalable circuit, it is possible to scale it on the FPGA.
 Convolution is the operation that can be easily parallelised, as shown here:
 <img src="images/conv_parallel.jpg"><br>
 So we can either simultaneously apply multiple kernels to the image or to simultaneously apply each kernel in a few positions.
 In both cases, we have parallelism that can be implemented in hardware using the FPGA.

 ### Different FPGA design types, caching and pipeline
-One of the key challenges in designing high-performance FPGA-based CNN accelerator is to take full advantage of the on-chip computing resource.
+One of the critical challenges in designing high-performance FPGA-based CNN accelerator is to take full advantage of the on-chip computing resource.
 That is why the DSP, logic, caching and pipes are so important.
 Convolution, by itself, consists of MAC (multiply-accumulate operations).
 That is why authors of **DSP-Efficient Hardware Acceleration of Convolutional Neural Network Inference on FPGAs** article divided all possible inferences into three (and we added the fourth) groups of approaches.

 #### SDConv
 "Directly exploit the parallelism of the convolution computation in Spatial Domain by performing a massive number of MAC operations on a large array of DSP blocks in every cycle."
 It has a computational roof that is proportional to the number of MAC units and the operations frequency.

 #### FDConv
 Frequency Domain Convolution.
 "By transforming the data into frequency domain representation, the sliding window operation of SDConv turns into an inner product operation, which significantly reduces the number of the MAC operations required for convolution."
-Also, the authors presented a highly optimized FDConv, which "saves up to 73% of the MAC operation, and result in a theoretical speedup of 3.7x in peak performance".
+Also, the authors presented a highly optimised FDConv, which "saves up to 73% of the MAC operation, and result in a theoretical speedup of 3.7x in peak performance".

 #### SpConv
 Sparse Convolution - "Scheme which saves MAC operation by directly pruning the CNN model.
 Unimportant weights (parameters) are forced to zero during the training or fine-tuning stages so that they no longer contribute to any computational workload and memory bandwidth during inference computation."

 #### ABM-SpConv
-So authors said that the main problem was that all of these computations cannot be achieved in real-life approaches, because they all utilised 97-100% DSP blocks, but in the applied problems such as robotics, autonomous vehicles -  the CNN is not the most important part, there also can be some units that need DSP blocks, so the results of computations can be far away from the described.
+So authors said that the main problem was that all of these computations could not be achieved in real-life approaches, because they all utilised 97-100% DSP blocks, but in the applied problems such as robotics, autonomous vehicles -  the CNN is not the most important part, there also can be some units that need DSP blocks, so the results of computations can be far away from the described.
 So they introduced a new kind of designs called Accumulate-Before-Multiply Sparse Convolution.
 The main idea is to decouple the accumulate and multiply operations, create a useful cache using the on-chip memory and create pipelines to make it faster.

 ##### Caching
 The FPGA has much on-chip memory that is uniformly distributed on the board, that can be used as a cache or RAM and makes the latency less than accessing the flash memory.
 For example, the design of Intel® Cyclon 10